-The community, including stakeholders, can readily access public information relating to BHI's performance reports and activities, including research, on its website www.bhi.nsw.gov.au
+The community, including stakeholders, can readily access public information relating to BHI's reports and activities, including research, on its website at bhi.nsw.gov.au

-Stakeholder activity in 2014-15 included:
+Stakeholder activity in 2015-16 included:

 - Reports BHI receives feedback from peer reviewers and data custodians on draft reports.
 BHI incorporates the feedback that it deems useful to improve the relevance, accuracy, comparability and interpretability of its reports. - Committees BHI invites participation from international experts, local health districts, the NSW Ministry of Health, Pillars and research institutions on a number of Advisory Committees.
 These groups are set up as needed to consult and support BHI's reports and work plans.
-BHI also contributes expert advice to other organisations.

-- Working collaboratively BHI is working collaboratively with other Pillars (Cancer Institute NSW, Agency for Clinical Innovation, Clinical Excellence Commission and NSW Kids and Families) and organisations (Sax Institute, University of New South Wales) on a range of projects. - Seminars BHI continued it's Challenging Ideas Seminar Series, which provides expert insight into different topics and highlights best practice. - Presentations and conferences BHI's staff, in particular the Chief Executive, presented to a wide variety of audiences in the healthcare sector, attending conferences both within Australia and internationally, meetings and visiting hospitals and local health districts. - Visits from international experts International visitors during the year included experts and academics from organisations and universities from the United Kingdom, United States and the Netherlands.
-This provided a great opportunity to exchange knowledge, look at international best practice and hear about strategies being used in different jurisdictions. - Online and media BHI ensures that all information is made publicly available.
-All reports and supporting material is available on BHI's website.
-Interviews and editorial coverage are proactively sought in print, radio and TV media to assist informing the community about BHI's findings.
+BHI also contributes expert advice to other organisations. - Working collaboratively BHI is working collaboratively with other Pillars (Cancer Institute NSW, Agency for Clinical Innovation, Clinical Excellence Commission) and organisations (Sax Institute, University of New South Wales) on a range of projects. - Seminars BHI continued its Challenging Ideas Seminar Series, which provides expert insight into the topic of linking data for better healthcare performance measurement. - Presentations and conferences BHI's staff, in particular the Chief Executive, presented to a wide variety of audiences in the healthcare sector, attending conferences both within Australia and internationally, meetings and visiting hospitals and local health districts. - Visits from international experts International visitors during the year included experts and academics from organisations and universities.
+This provided a great opportunity to exchange knowledge, look at international best practice and hear about strategies being used in different jurisdictions. - Online and media BHI ensures that all its reports and supporting material is available on its website.
+Coverage is proactively sought in print, radio, television and specialist media as a way of informing the community about BHI's reports.